VaultSovereign/vm-spawn/START_HERE.md

    - Explains what each version achieved
    - Shows v2.4 → v3.0 evolution (Covenant Foundation)

-### 2. **V3.0_COVENANT_FOUNDATION.md** ⭐ CURRENT STATE
+### 2. Completion records (archived)
-   - Current architecture (cryptographic verification)
-   - GPG signing + RFC3161 timestamps + Merkle audit
-   - Production verification results
-   - What makes v3.0 cryptographically proven
+   - Detailed milestone documents have been moved to `archive/completion-records/`
+   - See `VERSION_TIMELINE.md` for the authoritative history and pointers

 ### 3. **README.md**
    - Main landing page